playsms/playsms/documents/development/WEBSERVICES.md

 ERR 104    | webservice token is not available
-ERR 105    | webservice token not enable for this user ERR 106    | webservice token not allowed from this IP address ERR 200    | send private failed
+ERR 105    | webservice token not enable for this user ERR 106    | webservice token not allowed from this IP address ERR 200    | send message failed
 ERR 201    | destination number or message is empty ERR 400    | no delivery status available
 ERR 401    | no delivery status retrieved and SMS still in queue ERR 402    | no delivery status retrieved and SMS has been processed from queue ERR 501    | no data returned or result is empty
+ERR 600    | admin level authentication failed
+ERR 601    | inject message failed
+ERR 602    | sender id or message is empty

-There might appear new error codes in the future, you should be aware that new codes might appear with this syntax
+There might appear new error codes in the future, you should be aware that new codes might appear in this syntax:

 Error code | Description
 ---------- | -----------